jezzsantos/ServiceStack.Webhooks/README.md

 Proxy-Connection: Keep-Alive

 {
-    "Text": "Hello"
+    "Text": "I said hello"
 }
 ```

-To consume this event with a ServiceStack service, the subscriber would standup a public API like the one below, that could receive the 'Hello' event being raised from `Webhooks.Publish("hello", new HelloEvent{ Text = "Hello" })`:
+To consume this event with a ServiceStack service, the subscriber would standup a public API like the one below, that could receive the 'Hello' event being raised from `Webhooks.Publish("hello", new HelloEvent{ Text = "I said hello" })`:

 ```
 internal class MyService : Service
 {
     public void Post(HelloDto request)
     {
-       // I got a webhook event!
+       // They said hello!

        // The event name, messaging metadata are included in the headers var eventName = Request.Headers["X-Webhook-Event"];